-CCWSA was established as a subdivision of the government of the state of Georgia by an act of the Georgia Legislature in 1955.
-It presently maintains and operates two wastewater facilities: Rose Creek and Fitzgerald Creek.
-A third plant, Riverbend, is due online in 2018.
+Cherokee County Water and Sewerage Authority (CCWSA) provides high quality water and sewer service to more than 170,000 residents in Cherokee County, GA.
+The CCWSA was established as a subdivision of the government of the State of Georgia by an act of the Georgia Legislature in 1955.
+CCWSA presently maintains and operates two wastewater facilities: Rose Creek and Fitzgerald Creek.
+A third plant, Riverbend, is due online this year.

 At Fitzgerald Creek, plant personnel wanted to simplify operations and facilitate access to the control panel.

-The Oscar control system is a customizable, integrated biological process control software and hardware system that is used with Xylem’s treatment equipment to help plants meet their desired performance and operating budget.
+The OSCAR control system is a customizable, integrated biological process control software and hardware system that is used with Xylem’s treatment equipment to help plants meet their desired performance and operating budget.

 The system provides:

-- Dynamic adaptability to changing conditions to optimize contaminant removal for the best effluent quality possible;
+• Dynamic adaptability to changing conditions to optimize contaminant removal for the best effluent quality possible.

-- An operator-friendly intuitive user interface and remote accessibility bolstered by transparent real-time monitoring and quickly available electronic help features built into the HMI.
+• A critical operator friendly intuitive user interface and remote accessibility bolstered by transparent real-time monitoring and quickly available electronic help features built into the HMI.

-The Oscar control system enhances standard features of an HMI to provide remote monitoring that keeps CCWSA workers efficient.
-This enhancement allows them to send information to a central facility, where a secure viewer program allows users to adjust process control set points and monitor tank levels, oxygen levels, flow rates, alarms and more.
+The OSCAR control system enhances standard features of an HMI to provide remote monitoring that keeps CCWSA workers efficient.
+This enhancement allows them to send information to a central facility where a secure viewer program allows users to adjust process control setpoints and monitor tank levels, oxygen levels, flow rates, alarms, and more.

-- Documentation and manuals for simple troubleshooting and optimization;
+• Documentation and manuals for simple troubleshooting and optimization.

 • Maintenance health dashboards that track core equipment and ensure timely maintenance.